-As the world becomes increasingly interconnected, ideas, products and services need to be communicated to the widest audience possible.
-This requires localisation for as many languages cultures and locales as possible, with translation being one of the main parts of the localisation process.
+As the world becomes increasingly interconnected, the major trend is to try to deliver ideas and products to the widest audience possible.
+This requires the localisation of products for as many countries and cultures as possible, with translation being one of the main parts of the localisation process.
 Because of this, the amount of data that needs professional high-quality translation is continuing to increase well beyond the capacity of the world's human translators.

-Current efforts in the localisation industry are mostly directed at the reduction of the amount of Josef van Genabith data that needs to be translated manually from scratch.
+Thus, current efforts in the localisation industry are mostly directed at the reduction of the amount of data that needs to be translated from scratch by hand.
 Such efforts mainly include the use of Translation Memory (TM) systems, where earlier translations are stored in a database and offered as suggestions when new data needs to be translated.
-As TM systems were originally limited to providing translations only for (almost) exact matches of the new data, the integration of Machine Translation (MT) techniques is often seen as the only feasible development that has the potential to significantly reduce the amount of manual translation.
+As TM systems were originally limited to providing translations only for (almost) exact matches of the new data, the integration of Machine Translation (MT) techniques is seen as the only feasible development that has the potential to significantly reduce the amount of manual translation required.